-James addresses this in this passage as he speaks firstly of how we, as Christians, ought to respond in the different situations of life (vv.
+Do your prayers change through different seasons of life?
+In this passage, James addresses this as he speaks firstly of how we, as Christians, ought to respond in the different situations of life (vv.
 13-15).
 When we are overwhelmed by the troubles and sorrows of life, we are to pray for wisdom amid the trials (1:2-5)—that we may see trials as an opportunity for great joy and a means to cultivate perseverance as we remember God’s sovereignty through it all.
-God knows what He is doing, and we can take heart in knowing that He will work out His good purposes even in the most terrible of situations.

 When we are happy or in good spirits, we are to sing and praise God as we count our blessings and acknowledge that all good things come from our good Father (v.
 13).

 When we are sick, we are to call upon the elders of the church to pray over us, trusting that the “prayer offered in faith will make the sick person well” (v.
 15).

 But what is a “prayer offered in faith”?
 How does one pray such a prayer of faith?

 Hebrews 11:1 tells us that faith is “confidence in what we hope for and assurance about what we do not see.”
 A prayer made in faith is thus one that is made based on God’s promises and with the conviction that God will keep His word and fulfill it in His good timing.
 When we approach God in this manner, it brings great joy to His heart.